Razom

 Razom for Ukraine (Разом) is a U.S.-based 501(c)(3) organization dedicated to "unlocking the potential of Ukraine".
-Razom, which means “together” in Ukrainian, is dedicated to upholding the principles of the Revolution of Dignity and promoting the building of a secure, prosperous, and democratic Ukraine.
-In 2023, Forbes Ukraine declared Razom one of the top 10 nonprofit organizations in Ukraine.
+Razom, is dedicated to upholding the principles of the Revolution of Dignity and promoting the building of a secure, prosperous, and democratic Ukraine.
+Forbes Ukraine declared Razom one of the top 10 nonprofit organizations in Ukraine for 2023.
+In August 2025, Focus magazine included Razom among 100 'most impactful Ukrainians' as the #6 volunteer organization.

 Since Russia’s full-scale invasion in 2022, Razom has significantly expanded its humanitarian aid efforts to support affected Ukrainians.
 Their work includes delivering essential medical supplies, food, and shelter to those in need, as well as supporting local Ukrainian humanitarian organizations.
-As of December 2024, Razom has delivered $139 million USD worth of aid to Ukraine.
+As of December 2024, Razom has delivered approximately $139 million in humanitarian aid to Ukraine.

 Razom advocates internationally for Ukraine, working with U.S. policymakers and media to raise awareness of the humanitarian crisis and the urgent need for sustained global support.
-In August 2025, Focus magazine included Razom among 100 'most impactful Ukrainians' as the #6 volunteer organization.